nestoru/fullstackengineer/README.md

 The e2e-spec document contains an example of end to end specifications for a different business requested functionality.

+The Playwright ts file contains the implementation of the e2e-spec.

 The job of a fullstack engineer working with me in my projects is to deliver:

 1. An e2e-spec out of the br-spec provided.